spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/lesion-metrics-template.rst

 .. note::

    You can register the template and warp the atlas to the anatomical image using the ``sct_register_to_template`` and ``sct_warp_template`` functions, respectively.
-   See :ref:`registration-to-template/template-registration` for more information.
+   See :ref:`template-registration <registration-to-template/template-registration>` for more information.

 Running ``sct_analyze_lesion``
 ------------------------------